insidae/website/content/2020-08-29/index.md

 As ever... it depends.
 Not including the price of the GPU this project still cost over £1,000 (most of which was the large capacity hard drives).
 If you don't have a large media library though, the price is much closer to £300.

 I firmly believe these older Mac Pro towers are a bargain in 2020.
 The build quality is leagues ahead of machines on the market today, and you'd be hard pressed finding server-quality components at these prices in many other places.
-If you're willing to make small hardware upgrades or are happy finding workarounds for unsupported hardware, you'll be rewarded for your efforts.
+If you're willing to make small hardware upgrades or are happy finding workarounds for unsupported software, you'll be rewarded for your efforts.

 <div class="note illustration">
     <h3>The Current Specs</h3>